Pirashan/OMSCS-Notes/CS 6603 - AIES/Midterm Notes.md

 - Genetic information (Genetic Information Nondiscrimination Act)

-Forms of discrimination (or bias) include:

-- Intentional
-- Unconscious

 How do we know if a group is statistically discriminated against?

 - Numerical analysis suggests that groups are treated or affected differently although one must rule out other explanations (very difficult)
 - Direct evidence showing deliberate intention in a particular case, e.g., various documents, conversations, compensation patterns, etc.; however, this data is typically not available to individuals

 **Equality of opportunity** is typically concerned with ensuring that decision-making processes treat similar people similarly on the basis of relevant features, given their current degree of similarity.

 **Equality of outcome** is a notion of equality of opportunity that forces decision-making to treat seemingly dissimilar people similarly, on the belief that their current dissimilarity is the result of past injustices.

 ### Ethical Decision Making